 Shoppers also should be aware that Android Auto may not be available on every version of a vehicle that offers it.
 For example, you can’t get it on the 2017 Chevrolet Malibu L trim, which is the base model, and Kia makes it available only on models with the UVO multimedia system, a feature reserved for more-expensive models.
 Though Ford offers it on all of its vehicles, it also requires the Sync 3 infotainment system, which is optional on many models and not available on some.

-One final caution: The list of vehicles that will offer Android Auto for 2017 is based on information obtained from the vehicle manufacturers in September 2016.
-The rollout over the past two years hasn't always been on time, so it is possible that availability could be delayed on some models until later in the model year or even until the 2018 model year.
+One final caution: This list of 2017 model year vehicles that offer Android Auto is based on information obtained from the vehicle manufacturers in April.
+The rollout over the past two years hasn’t always been on time, so it is possible that availability could still be delayed on some models.
+In addition, if Android Auto was added after the start of 2017 production, dealers could still have vehicles in stock that were built before it became available.

 2017 Vehicles Offering Android Auto